 Have fun! :) over 5 years ago

 When I stayed with a family in Lima, I was constantly guarded and warned while traveling the city, even by strangers.
 Snapping pictures out of a train window, even in cusco, could result it a snatched camera.
 Keep your eyes open, be cautious, and enjoy the trip.
-I loved it. about 5 years ago
+I loved it. over 5 years ago